 Congrats on taking the time to do your research.
-Here is my review on the WAH Program.
+Here is my review of the WAH Program.

 You are trying to find out if the WAH program a scam.
 The word scam gets thrown around loosely nowadays about anything.
-But there are some red flags I am going to point out that I am compelled to make you aware of.
+But there are some red flags I am going to point out that I am compelled to make you aware.

 So let’s get to it… here are the red flags about WAH Program often mistyped WHA Program.

 If you’re tired of bogus training and sketchy courses.
 Here is my 100% genuine recommendation for creating your own laptop income in your spare time.

 I have made over $40,000 in the last 12 months alone just working a couple of hours a day.